 Omission in or unreasonable impact of the Template

-If this Template does not provide sufficient guidance and/or the impact of the Template is found to be unreasonable for conducting the business of the Review, the review Team has the authority to determine a proper course of action to mitigate the issue.
-Such action may, for example, consist of proposing a modification to the Template to address the omission or its unreasonable impact.
-The proposed modification shall only be effective after adoption the ccNSO and GNSO Councils and after publication of the amended Template.
-The review Team shall exercise reasonable discretion with respect to question as to whether this Template does not provide guidance and/or the impact of the Template is unworkable with respect to the conduct of business of the Review Team.
+If, in the process of conducting the Review, the Review Team determines that the Template does not provide sufficient guidance and/or the impact of the Template is found to be unreasonable for conducting the business of the Review, the Review Team has the authority to determine a proper course of action to mitigate the issue.
+Any proposed modification to the Template shall only be effective after approval by the ccNSO and GNSO Councils.
+The Review Team shall exercise reasonable discretion with respect to whether this Template does not provide guidance and/or the impact of the Template is unworkable with respect to the conduct of business of the Review Team.

 References